How to trade stellar (lumens)

 When you trade on stellar’s price, you do not take ownership of the underlying coin, but speculate on its price instead.
 You can do so by using a leveraged trading account.
 This means that you only need to put down a small deposit – known as a margin – in order to receive full market exposure.
 Although leverage can magnify your profits, it can also magnify your losses, so it is important to be aware of the risks involved.

-The most common product is CFDs.
-As a derivative product, it enables you to speculate on stellar whichever direction it is moving in – if the market is rising, you would take a long position, and if it is falling you would take a short position.
+Two of the most common leveraged products are spread bets and CFDs.
+As derivative products, both enable you to speculate on stellar whichever direction it is moving in – if the market is rising, you would take a long position, and if it is falling you would take a short position.

 A CFD or contracts for difference, is an agreement to exchange the difference in the price of stellar from when the position is opened to when it is closed.
 Your profit or loss depends on whether your prediction of the market movement was correct.